sami-chaaban/alphascreen/README.md

 ### Analyzing the results

-The default behaviour for analysis (```--show_top```) is to go through one result at a time and finding the best PAE plot, only considering the region corresponding to the protein interaction you are screening for, and choosing the best one.
-After doing this for all the predictions, they are ranked relative to each other by comparing their respective PAE plots in the protein interaction region, as before.
+The default behaviour for analysis (```--show_top```) is to go through one result at a time and find the best PAE, only considering the region of the plot corresponding to the protein interaction you are screening for.
+After doing this for all the predictions, they are ranked relative to each other by again comparing their respective PAEs in the protein interaction region.

 ```
 alphascreen --show_top 0.8
 ```

 If you want instead want to rank by iptm score, you can pass ```--rankby iptm```.
-This relies on your Alphafold/Colabfold implementation outputing the iptm and ptm scores to a *scores.txt* file within the individual results directories.
+This relies on your Alphafold/Colabfold implementation writing the iptm and ptm scores to a *scores.txt* file within the individual results directories.
 It should have the same number of lines as there are models, each line containing the information in this format:

 *iptm:0.09 ptm:0.62*